 Textbook.
 There is no required text for the course.
-There are two optional books, which are available on reserve in the library:
+There are three optional books, which are available on reserve in the library:

-- Brian Kernighan and Dennis Ritchie, The C programming language (aka "K&R"). - R. Kent Dybvig, The Scheme programming language.
+- Brian Kernighan and Dennis Ritchie, The C programming language (aka "K&R"). - R. Kent Dybvig, The Scheme programming language. - Michael Scott, Programming Language Pragmatics.

 K&R is a classic reference; I recommend you consider getting (and keeping) it.
 Dybvig will be central to the course; I would have required it were it not freely available electronically.
+Scott is an advanced textbook for a year-long course and, as such, it contains a wealth of information, mostly beyond the scope of this course.
 We will fill in other readings (e.g., book chapters and Wikipedia) as appropriate.